duniter/duniter-v2s/CONTRIBUTING.md

 2. Ensure that you respect the [commit naming conventions].

-3. Ensure that all automated tests pass with the `npm test` command.
+3. Ensure that all automated tests pass with the `cargo test` command.

+3. Ensure that the code is well formated `cargo fmt` and comply with the good practices `cargo clippy`.
+If you have been working on tests, check everything with `cargo clippy --all --tests`.

 4. Update the documentation with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.